TechsCode-Team/UltraEconomyWiki/features/trade.md

 <br>

 ## Trade Command
 This will indicate if the players should be able to start a trade with `/trade <Player>`.
-It can be edited by clicking the Command Block in the middle-left (Called `Trade Command`).
+It can be edited by clicking the Command Block in the middle-left of the GUI (Called `Trade Command`).
 <br>

 ![Trade Command](https://i.imgur.com/DACpw4D.png)
 <br>

 ## Click to Trade
 This will indicate if the players should be able to start a trade with `Shift + Right Click` on a player.
-It can be edited by clicking the Dispenser in the middle-right (Called `Click to Trade`).
+It can be edited by clicking the Dispenser in the middle-right of the GUI (Called `Click to Trade`).
 <br>

 ![Click to Trade](https://i.imgur.com/Xf05iCv.png)